syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 Diagram provides support to flip the node.`Flip` is performed to give the mirrored node of the original element.
 The flip types are:
 * Flip
- `Flip`, which involves both vertical and horizontal changes of the element.
+ `Flip` that involves both vertical and horizontal changes of the element.
 * VerticalFlip
- `VerticalFlip`, which involves changes in the vertical direction of the element.
+ `VerticalFlip` that involves changes in the vertical direction of the element.
 * HorizontalFlip
- `HorizontalFlip`, which involves changes in the horizontal direction of the element.
+ `HorizontalFlip` that involves changes in the horizontal direction of the element.

 {% tabs %}
 {% highlight xaml %}